WGBH-MLA/openvault3/app/views/exhibits/the-advocates.md

 >
 “The opening two minutes should present enough hard, specific facts so that the viewer feels he has his ‘feet on the ground.’"[<sup>23</sup>](#footnote-23)

 When the experts disagreed, Roger felt that the viewer should be armed with enough information to be persuadable, rather than just confused.
 Therefore, the shows often began with a statement of the issue and some background information, usually introduced by the moderator, rather than the advocates.
-Here is an example from a 1979 show on trucking deregulation with moderator Michael Dukakis.
-(You may return to the article when the time-bar at the bottom of the video reaches 1.56.)
+Below is an example from a 1979 show on trucking deregulation with moderator Michael Dukakis. **See 00:01:20 - 00:01:49**

-The moderator would also sometimes add further explanation at the start of the show to ensure that the audience was familiar with particular terms used when discussing the subject matter for debate, as again occurred with moderator Dukakis.
-(You may return to the article when the time-bar at the bottom of the video reaches 7.00.)
+The moderator would also sometimes add further explanation at the start of the show to ensure that the audience was familiar with particular terms used when discussing the subject matter for debate, as again occurred with moderator Dukakis. **See 00:06:18 - 00:06:58**

+<iframe src="/embed/V_406305F1D1F04ED89BA1758165B12728"></iframe>

 <a name="anchor-9"></a>
 ### 9. Simplifying—rather than complicating—the issues.

 Roger insisted that we use the medium of television to simplify, but not over-simplify, the issues and the arguments, as advocates are asked to do in court.
 “Fisher believe[d] that all these issues could be made comprehensible to TV viewers if information were better organized to meet the layman’s needs." [<sup>24</sup>](#footnote-24) He wanted us to take advantage of the visual medium that television provided.
 In the early days, Roger challenged us to get our arguments into a few words: literally, on to a board on the show’s set, like the weatherman.
 The intent was to reinforce what we and our witnesses would say, and to do it in a few phrases – a practice much more disciplined than even the 140 characters that Twitter demands.
 Roger wrote in 1970: “The advocates are more likely to have seventeen reasons for doing something than two.
 The skeleton of their contentions should be simpler and more apparent." [<sup>25</sup>](#footnote-25)

-Here is a photo of me using the “Word Board,” and a clip which involves the use of the board, from the Methadone show.
-(You may return to the article when the time-bar at the bottom of the video reaches 6.52.)
+Here is a clip of me using the "Word Board" from the Methadone show. **See 00:06:15 - 00:06:52**

+<iframe src="/embed/V_6626C08AA1AC4F2E90E1606E24607D6A"></iframe>

 Ultimately, however, the “Word Board” fell by the wayside as the show evolved.
-Later, the Board was replaced by a simple introductory argument and introduction of witnesses, as in this example from 1979.
-(You may return to the article when the time-bar at the bottom of the video reaches 5.42.)
+Later, the Board was replaced by a simple introductory argument and introduction of witnesses, as in this example from 1979. **See 00:04:48 - 00:05:42**

+<iframe src="/embed/V_406305F1D1F04ED89BA1758165B12728"></iframe>

 <a name="anchor-10"></a>
 ### 10. Using direct examination of witnesses to lay out the case.

 After the introduction, the advocates elicited arguments and information from witnesses through direct examination.
-For example, here is a direct examination by then-State Representative Barney Frank and witness, Senator Edward Kennedy, on the same Trucking show in 1979.
-(You may return to the article when the time-bar at the bottom of the video reaches 7.25.)
+For example, below is a direct examination by then-State Representative Barney Frank and witness, Senator Edward Kennedy, on the same Trucking show in 1979. **See 00:07:09 - 00:07:24**

+<iframe src="/embed/V_406305F1D1F04ED89BA1758165B12728"></iframe>

 <a name="anchor-11"></a>
 ### 11. Illustrating arguments visually and not just verbally.

 Roger also encouraged us to use film, still pictures, animation, charts, maps, and real exhibits to gain interest and promote understanding in the arguments that were being presented.
 Our producers often used film and – in one episode on oil imports – Roger (as an advocate) gave a witness a live lobster to make the visual point that some goods were cheaper in different parts of the country.
-In another episode, I produced a raft used by escaping Cuban refugees, shown here.
-(You may return to the article when the time-bar at the bottom of the video reaches 34.36.)
+In another episode, I produced a raft used by escaping Cuban refugees, shown below. **See 00:33:35 - 00:34:48**

+<iframe src="/embed/V_7E8B608E5AC04B809D9579EC9F5C1BBE"></iframe>

 My own view, however, is that despite these aids, the interaction between advocates and witnesses made for the most riveting and illuminating television.
 Roger proved this himself when he appeared as an advocate on a show involving civil disobedience to the Vietnam War, in which he presented no visual aids but only powerful arguments.
-Here is Roger at work in that episode.
-(You may return to the article when the time-bar at the bottom of the video reaches 55.55.)
+Here is Roger at work in that episode. **See 00:55:35 - 00:55:56**

+<iframe src="/embed/V_58D7FC37405E4268BB7E68C925628EF9"></iframe>

 As effective as it was, this closing argument does not include everything that Roger said.
 Executive Producer Greg Harney (Roger then having left the show as Executive Editor to return as an advocate) made a decision to excise a particular clip of Roger’s closing argument about the Vietnam War, on the grounds of concerns about appearing to advocate for contacting a specific organization, in an apparent contravention of federal tax laws barring political advocacy by nonprofit organizations, such as WGBH and its Ford Foundation sponsor.[<sup>26</sup>](#footnote-26) Roger was understandably upset, saying: